Grand Slam of Darts 2025: Beau Greaves faces Michael van Gerwen on Saturday as groups revealed

 Meanwhile, Group D is also a standout as fifth seed James Wade, Gerwyn Price, Ricky Evans, and Stefan Bellmont will battle it out.

 The second women's representative, Lisa Ashton, also has a task on her hands in Group F as she faces a trio of in-form players in Gian van Veen, Josh Rock, and Wessel Nijman.
-The first of her bouts is against Dutchman Van Veen as he looks to continue to go from strength to strength following his European Championship win.
+The first of her bouts is against Dutchman Van Veen as he looks to continue to go from strength to strength following his European Championship win which will close out the afternoon session.

 Group B includes Chris Dobey, Damon Heta, Jurjen van der Velde, and 2024 finalist Martin Lukeman while Group C pits Stephen Bunting, Martin Schindler, Luke Woodhouse, and Alexis Toylo against one another.